 Conductor, composer, and pianist George Manos has been director of music at the National Gallery of Art and conductor of the National Gallery Orchestra since 1985.
 He is also artistic director of the American Music Festival and the National Gallery vocal and chamber ensembles, which he founded.
 Manos' career as a performing pianist and teacher has included several years on the faculty of The Catholic University of America in Washington, DC, where he taught piano, conducting, and chamber music.
 In addition, he held the directorship of the Wilmington, Delaware, School of Music, presenting an annual jazz festival and clinic.
 Maestro Manos founded and directed for ten years the renowned Kilarney Bach Festival in the Republic of Ireland and was the music director of the 1992 Scandinavian Music Festival in Kolding, Denmark.

 The use of cameras or recording equipment during the performance is not allowed.
+Please be sure that all personal electronic devices are turned off.

 For the convenience of concertgoers the Garden Café remains open until 6:30 p.m.

-Selections from concerts at the Gallery can be heard on the second Sunday of each month at 9:00 p.m. on WGMS-FM, 103.5.
-During the month of January, recent performances by the National Gallery Orchestra can be heard Wednesday evenings at 9:00 p.m. on "Music from Washington," WETA-FM, 90.9.
-The Fifty-ninth Season of THE WILLIAM NELSON CROMWELL and F. LAMMOT BELIN CONCERTS National Gallery of Art
+During the months of January and February, recent performances by the National Gallery Orchestra can be heard Wednesday evenings at 9:00 p.m. on "Music from Washington," WETA, 90.9 FM.